NoxEtSol/NoxEtSol/README.md

 ### Hi there and welcome! 👋

 # 💫 About Me:
-🔭 I’m currently working on to become a full-time Java backend developer.<br>👯 I’m looking to collaborate on anything that would keep me grow :)<br>🤝 I’m looking for help with getting better in code related world<br>🌱 I’m currently learning:<br>
+🔭 I’m currently working on to become a full-time Java backend developer.<br>👯 I’m looking to collaborate on anything that would keep me grow :)<br>🤝 I’m looking for help with getting better in code related world<br>🌱 I consider myself as a junior in:<br>
-- Java, C#<br>
+- Java,
-- Unity<br>
 - Spring Boot<br>
 - REST API, Retrofit<br>
 - Spring Security, OAuth, JWT<br>